How to Choose the Best First Classic Car

 14. Pontiac GTO

 Some argue that the original Pontiac GTO was the most influential (or first) muscle car ever.
 They’ve made documentaries about it.
-You’ve seen them at car shows, and virtually every classic car guy knows what it is.
+You’ve seen them at car shows, and virtually every classic car guy knows what they are.
 It’s a GM product from before GM became… GM.

 The original GTO was produced between 1964 and 1974, but the most desirable years are from the late 1960s.
 In 1968, the GTO won Motor Trend’s ‘Car of the Year’ award.
 Well deserved, too—it was a rocket ship.